Three Comox Valley firefighters involved in violent rollover on Highway 1 - BC Local News

 The accident occurred shortly before 5 p.m. as the three firefighters — Comox Fire Rescue assistant fire chief Jim Lariviere, captain Corey Brooks, and Hornby Island fire chief Doug Chinnery — returned from a conference in Victoria.

-Dashcam footage captured of the event showed the Comox fire engine swerve across two lanes before striking the concrete barrier that separates oncoming traffic, causing the vehicle to flip onto its side.
+Dashcam footage captured of the event showed the Comox Fire Rescue vehicle swerve across two lanes before striking the concrete barrier that separates oncoming traffic, causing the vehicle to flip onto its side.

 On Friday morning, Comox fire chief Gord Schreiner said the cause of the medical emergency is still undetermined.